togarashimayo/togarashimayo.github.io/content/recipes/tire-donut.md

 5. Once kneaded, transfer the dough to a lightly greased bowl and lightly cover the dough with some of the oil in the greased bowl.
 Cover with plastic wrap and let rise for 90-120 minutes.
 6. Punch the dough to remove the air, transfer to another lightly floured surface, and roll the dough to a thickness between 3/4" to 1".
 7. Cut donut rounds out of the dough.
 Transfer to a sheet pan, cover with a plastic wrap, and let it rise for about 30 minutes.
+8. For the iconic tire shape, cut angled notches close to the donuts' edges.
-8. Heat a medium to large saucepan containing at least 3/4" of oil until it's 375 degrees.
-Don't skimp on the oil unless you want your donuts' sides to look like Alysa Liu's halo hair.
+9. Heat a medium to large saucepan containing at least 3/4" of oil until it's 375 degrees.
+Don't skimp on the oil unless you want your donuts' sides to look like [Alysa Liu's halo hair](https://www.allure.com/story/figure-skater-alysa-liu-hair-olympics).
-9. Add 2-3 donuts at a time and cook each side for one minute.
+10. Add 2-3 donuts at a time and cook each side for one minute.
 Remove each with a metal slotted spoon, a metal slotted spatula, or a heat resistant pair of tongs, before placing on a wire rack.
 Repeat for the other rounds.

 ### Glaze
 1. In a food processor, grind the dehydrated strawberries into a powder.